 Hormone imbalances and changes to the endocrine system may lead to night sweats.
 This can include pheochromocytoma, a hormone-secreting tumor that occurs in adrenal glands; carcinoid syndrome, which is when a tumor produces excessive amounts of serotonin in someone with liver metastasis; and hyperthyroidism, which is an overproduction of the thyroxine hormone by the thyroid.

 It is also important to remember that the part of the brain that regulates our body temperature, the hypothalamus, is also part of the endocrine system.
 And suffering a dysfunction there can also be an underlying cause of hormonal changes and night sweats.

 Caffeine, alcohol, and drug use can also cause spikes in body temperature, thus increasing the likelihood of night sweats.
 For example, alcohol dilates the blood vessels, which can lead to sweating.
 And certain spicy foods can trigger the same nerves that make you feel warm.
 Try to avoid these at least a few hours before bedtime.

 Other potential causes

-The list of other possible causes of night sweats is a long one.
-A few examples include untreated sleep apnea which has been associated with nocturnal sweating; Hyperhidrosis – a harmless condition that makes you sweat excessively; Gastroesophageal Reflux Disease (GERD) which causes heartburn and indigestion; or hypoglycemia (low blood sugar), which could be a culprit.
-Always speak to a doctor for a proper diagnosis.
+The list of other possible causes of night sweats is long.
+A few examples include untreated sleep apnea, which has been associated with nocturnal sweating as it increases the blood pressure; Hyperhidrosis – a harmless condition that makes you sweat excessively; Gastroesophageal Reflux Disease (GERD) which causes heartburn and indigestion; or hypoglycemia (low blood sugar), which could be a culprit, and also certain neurological conditions and cancer treatments.
+Always speak to your doctor for a proper diagnosis.